-Parrots shouldn’t be eating feces.
+Parrots shouldn’t be eating their own feces.
 They are not coprophagic animals and don’t naturally glean nutrients from poop.
-Instead, parrots only resort to this behavior when they have no other options.
+Instead, parrots only resort to this behavior when they have no other food sources.

 Parrots eat poop when they have nutrient deficiencies.
-This can happen if your parrot has a seed-only diet or is missing a vital food group.
-Stressed parrots burn more calories and vitamins, so they may try to compensate with poop.
+For example, your parrot is fed a seed-only diet.
+Stressed parrots will burn more calories and need more vitamins, so they may compensate for this by eating their own feces.
 If your parrot is bored, it may eat its poop while it forages to keep itself entertained.
-In dire cases, parrots kept in filthy cages will eat poop to clean the area themselves.

-In some cases, parrots eat poop for no obvious reason and are dealing with a health problem.
-Your parrot should not be allowed to eat feces.
+Your parrot shouldn’t be allowed to eat feces.
 Although it’s a natural way for them to solve their own problems, it has risks.
-Your parrot may ingest bacteria, mold, fungus, or diseases from the poop.
+Your parrot may ingest bacteria, mold, and fungus from its poop.

 Why Do Parrots Eat Their Poop?

-Unlike some animals, parrots don’t need to eat their own poop.
+Unlike some animals, such as rabbits, parrots don’t need to eat their own poop.
 In fact, most will go their entire lives without ever sampling their own feces.
-If your parrot begins to consume its poop, then it’s caused by negative reasons:
+If your parrot begins to consume its poop, it may be due to:

 - A lack of nutrition

 Most of all, a parrot will eat its own poop for nutrients.
 By doing so, it can gain additional vitamins and minerals that passed through the digestive system the first time around.
 This is a survival instinct that allows some parrots to survive.

 A parrot can die from malnutrition in a short amount of time.
 Those trace few nutrients can enable a parrot to continue until it discovers superior food sources.